 In Disgaea, Laharl is physically injured by both optimism and women with sexy bodies.
 One of his enemies takes advantage of this, attacking with Succubi who constantly spout phrases like "world peace" and "eternal love".
 His attack power is cut in half in that level.

 Sinful human souls in Disgaea must atone for their sins either by doing good deeds for free in Celestia, or through torturous, unending labor (which typically involves, among other things, being used as a living hand-grenade by your assigned boss) for minimum wage in the Netherworld.
 The cool and unusual part?
 For either job, you have to do it in the body of an explosive demon penguin, dood.
+Furthermore, since Netherworld Prinnies absolutely need the money to earn reincarnation, the one thing a Prinny fears more than anything: Getting their salary cut.
+This actually becomes a plot point in Disgaea Infinite.

 In Animal Crossing, you get chewed out by Resetti the mole if you reset the game without saving.
 His rants are quite amusing, and some players keep resetting just to see everything he says.